andinox/FDPUserStorageFederation/README.md

 The shaded JAR already embeds the MariaDB JDBC driver so no additional build options are necessary.

+The provider also exposes the `ldap_login` column as a `ldapLogin` attribute on Keycloak user profiles.
+This attribute can be read and updated through the standard user attribute APIs.

 This provider performs direct SQL queries through JDBC and does not use JPA.
 The plugin can therefore operate without JPA.
 A complete `persistence.xml` showing a typical Hibernate configuration is provided under `META-INF/services`